I asked Claude Code to "parse the API response" and got back this:

 If Claude Code doesn't know about your tsconfig.json, it doesn't know you're running strict mode.
 It generates code that would pass a permissive type check.

 The solution has three parts: communicate project config upfront, make Claude define types before writing logic, and require type checking as a mandatory step.
+Once this is set up, the as any count in Claude Code output drops dramatically.

 How Do You Enforce tsconfig.json Strict Settings in CLAUDE.md?